The Story (continued)

 On the street outside the UBS Building in a drenching rainstorm, Howard Beale walks toward work, wearing a brown overcoat over his pajamas.
 In the lobby, he tells the security guard: "I must make my witness," an indication of his increasing insanity.
 With his hair soggy and unkempt, Howard is seated on-stage at the news desk in the studio, as controllers raptly watch his progress from the network news control room.
 When the show returns to the desk where Howard has been prepared for the broadcast, he begins his on-the-air rantings, ravings and editorials about the problems of the world and the sorry state of mankind, energizing millions of previously apathetic Americans.
 Beale delivers the nation's battle cry with memorable lines in his rage-filled monologue, as the network executives track the responses:

 I don't have to tell you things are bad.
 Everybody knows things are bad.
 It's a depression.
 Everybody's out of work or scared of losing their job.
 The dollar buys a nickel's worth, banks are going bust, shopkeepers keep a gun under the counter.
 Punks are running wild in the street and there's nobody anywhere who seems to know what to do, and there's no end to it.
-We know the air is unfit to breathe and our food is unfit to eat, and we sit watching our TV's while some local newscaster tells us that today we had fifteen homicides and sixty-three violent crimes, as if that's the way it's supposed to be.
+We know the air is unfit to breathe and our food is unfit to eat, and we sit watching our TVs while some local newscaster tells us that today we had fifteen homicides and sixty-three violent crimes, as if that's the way it's supposed to be.
 We know things are bad - worse than bad.
 They're crazy.
 It's like everything everywhere is going crazy, so we don't go out anymore.
 We sit in the house, and slowly the world we are living in is getting smaller, and all we say is: 'Please, at least leave us alone in our living rooms.
 Let me have my toaster and my TV and my steel-belted radials and I won't say anything.
 Just leave us alone.'
 Well, I'm not gonna leave you alone.
 I want you to get MAD!
 I don't want you to protest.
-I don't want you to riot - I don't want you to write to your congressman because I wouldn't know what to tell you to write.
+I don't want you to riot - I don't want you to write to your Congressman because I wouldn't know what to tell you to write.
 I don't know what to do about the depression and the inflation and the Russians and the crime in the street.
 All I know is that first you've got to get mad. (shouting) You've got to say, 'I'm a human being, god-dammit!
 My life has value!'
 So I want you to get up now.
 I want all of you to get up out of your chairs.
 I want you to get up right now and go to the window.
-Open it, and stick your head out, and yell, 'I'm as mad as hell, and I'm not going to take this anymore!'
+Open it, and stick your head out, and yell, 'I'm as mad as hell, and I'm not gonna take this anymore!'
 I want you to get up right now.
 Sit up.
 Go to your windows.
 Open them and stick your head out and yell - 'I'm as mad as hell and I'm not gonna take this anymore!'
 Things have got to change.
 But first, you've gotta get mad!...You've got to say, 'I'm as mad as hell, and I'm not gonna take this anymore!'
 Then we'll figure out what to do about the depression and the inflation and the oil crisis.
 But first get up out of your chairs, open the window, stick your head out, and yell, and say it: 'I'm as mad as hell, and I'm not gonna take this anymore!'

 Diana determines that the show is beamed live to sixty-seven affiliates, including Atlanta and Louisville, and speaks by phone to the general manager of the UBS affiliate of Atlanta - WCGG.
 She is delighted that they're yelling Howard's words in Baton Rouge, and exclaims wildly as she tosses the phone into the air: "Son-of-a-bitch.
 We've struck the Mother Lode!"
 Within Max Schumacher's apartment, his seventeen-year old daughter Caroline (Cindy Grover) has been watching the show with her parents and heads to the living room window "to see if anybody's yelling."
-As she opens the window - hearing thunder crashes and viewing lightning flashes, she also hears a multitude of neighboring voices of citizens yelling: "I'm mad as hell and I'm not going to take this anymore!"
+As she opens the window - hearing thunder crashes and viewing lightning flashes, she also hears a multitude of neighboring voices of citizens yelling: "I'm as mad as hell and I'm not gonna take this anymore!"
 It is a formidable, furious symphony of angry, fed-up denouncements.

 The narrator continues his off-screen commentary as a jumbo 747 lands at the Los Angeles International Airport, where Diana has gone to prepare programming for a second show: